 Usage of archived data is significant.
 A database was set up during 1993 to monitor this usage and to ensure that all requests are satisfactorily and promptly answered.
-Figure 1 below shows the number of information requests actioned by Environmental Monitoring staff between 1993 and 2012.
+Figure 1 below shows the number of information requests actioned by Environmental Monitoring staff between 2008 and 2013.

-Figure 1: Information requests actioned by Environmental Monitoring staff, 1993 - 2012
+Figure 1: Information requests actioned by Environmental Monitoring staff, 2008 - 2013

 Since the database is not accessible to all Waikato Regional Council computer users and agencies who contribute to the NIWA National Archive, the number of requests is likely to be well in excess of the number of requests logged and actioned.
 Also not included is real time data (available 24 hours per day and used in the flood warning, river system management) and the large number of data sets that are accessible to all staff through corporate applications and databases. e.g. GIS layers, Internet, Smartmaps.
+The decrease in requests since 2011 is due in part to more Environmental monitoring data being published on the web and clients accessing the data directly rather than through the request system.